noluyorAbi/quartzDeployment/content/index.md

 # 💬 Comments

 At the end of each chapter, there is a comment section where I invite open and respectful discussions.
 Please share your thoughts, feedback, and questions there.
-Your contributions helps me improve the content and create a vibrant learning community.
+Your contributions help me improve the content and create a vibrant learning community.
+You can also `comment as a guest without creating an account.`

 # 📚 Modules